-If you’re looking to restore your contacts, calendar information, emails and notes to an Android device, you’d simply have to login with your Google Account on your Android phone and all the data will be synced to your Android Smartphone.
+If you’re looking to restore your contacts, calendar information, emails, and notes to an Android device, you’d simply have to log in with your Google Account on your Android phone and all the data will be synced to your Android Smartphone.

-Restoring your iPhone to Factory Settings
+Restore your iPhone to its Factory Settings

 Restoring an iPhone to its factory settings results in all your data getting wiped.
 This option is a great idea only when your iPhone is not working properly and all initial solutions have failed.

-Restoring your iPhone to its original state allows it to start afresh with no bugs or lags and will boot up totally empty with nothing on except the stock UI.
+Restoring your iPhone to its original state allows it to start afresh with no bugs or lags and will boot up empty with nothing on except the stock UI.

-Factory resetting your iPhone is also the only option you have if there are no backup files on your iCloud, PC/Mac or alternate cloud service like Google Drive.
+Factory resetting your iPhone is also the only option you have if there are no backup files on your iCloud, PC/Mac, or alternate cloud service like Google Drive.

 To restore your iPhone to the factory settings,